ManualForArchipelago/Manual/docs/Schemas.md

 3. The Settings.json should open with your cursor on the "json.schemas" property.
 4. Open the [catalog](/schemas/Manual.schema.catalog.json) and copy everything in the "schema" array
 5. Paste it in the "json.schemas" proterty array in settings.json
-6. Make sure your setting.json is valid by adding ',' if required so it looks like this
+6. Make sure your setting.json is valid by adding ',' if required.
 7. Dont forget to save.

 That should do it from now on if you open any json file from manual you should get recommended properties when you edit